Anchor Text For SEO are the words that you click on to link to a another site.

 e.g. You run a puppy training site.
 If you have some links in your website/blog to other sites with anchor text “click here”, “see for more details” and “check this out,” then Google doesn’t know if you are linking to relevant sites or not.
 Your links would be better to be “train your puppy”, “puppypeepads.com” and “Petsmart.”

-Anchor Text is the words that are linked to another website.
-They are usually blue and clicking them will bring you to another site.
+- Anchor Text is the words that are linked to another website.
+They are usually blue, but the color of the anchor text can vary and clicking them will bring you to another site or another page on the same site.